 Junk Modelling – We have a lot of deliveries and we love creating robots with the boxes!
 Hours of fun!

-Educational shows on Youtube – This one is for when you all need some quiet time!
+Kids educational videos on Youtube – This one is for when you all need some quiet time!
 Do you need to get on with your own thing?
 Stick the TV on for a bit and get them learning the fun way!
 Trust me it is a win-win!

 Educational Alexa Skills to have fun with.
 When we first got our Alexa I loved it for shopping lists and looking things up.
 I didn’t realize there were so many educational skills!
 Get your kids to check them out, they are so much fun.

 Free typing games – I absolutely love educational games, especially those on a computer!
-Freddie can spend hours playing with these games, he is having fun and he is learning at the same time.
+Freddie can spend hours playing these games, he is having fun and he is learning at the same time.

 Duo Lingo – this is another one of our favorite apps.
 We are currently learning Spanish!
 It is amazing (and free!).